mnindrazaka/mnindrazaka/content/react-hooks-flow.md

 So the component is updated and we can see the changes on the screen.
 After component updated, React will run a method called `componentDidUpdate`, so we can do something after a component updated

-Unmount Phase :
+### Unmount Phase :

+Unmount phase happen when component is removed from DOM.
+Here is whats happen

-1. componentWillUnmount
+#### 1. componentWillUnmount

+Before react remove the component from virtual dom, it will run a special method called `componentWillUnmount`

 The method name is so clear to explain the lifecycle of a component when its in mount, update, and unmount phase.
 But how about in function component ? does function component has lifecycle ? well, lets talk about it